Kade-github/DRA-Archived/README.md

 ## How do i use it?
 Well first, download the ZIP from releases, then put the .dll in your sm_plugins folder.
 Then you add this to your scp:sl config:
 `dra_password: password`, change password to what ever you want.
 Remeber that!
 Its how you access your panel.
 Then extract the UI, then run the server, and the UI.
-Get your server IP then your servers DRA Password.
-And click connect.
+Get your server IP then your servers DRA Password Make sure you set your port with `dra_port: portNumber` and put that into the portbox, **and make sure its portforwared.** And click connect.
 You should have access to everything now!
-### MAKE SURE TO PORTFORWARD '7790'

 ## Screenshots
 ![DRA](https://i.imgur.com/VdKslYw.png "Main UI")